nejcrogelsek/react-query-tutorial/README.md

 Combine polling with callbacks.
 Use the `refetchInterval` option to pull the api data every 3 seconds.
 Behind the scenes add a fourth superhero of your choice to the superheroes array in `db.json`.

-    a.)
-Within the onSuccess callback check if the number of heroes is 4 and ifit is the case I want you to stop the polling. b.)
-Within the onError callback I want you to stop the polling.
+    a) Within the onSuccess callback check if the number of heroes is 4 and ifit is the case I want you to stop the polling.
+    b) Within the onError callback I want you to stop the polling.

 Hint:
 Mantain state variable whose initial value is 3000.
 State variable will be assigned to `refetchInterval` configuration.
 In callbacks check for the response / errors and set the state variable to false.